 A PEMS test family shall comprise finished vehicles of a manufacturer with similar emission characteristics.
-Vehicle emission types may be included in a PEMS test family only as long as the vehicles within a PEMS test family are identical with respect to the characteristics in all the administrative and technical criteria listed below.
+Vehicle emission types may be included in a

+PEMS test family only as long as the vehicles within a PEMS test family are identical with respect to the characteristics in all the administrative and technical criteria listed below.
-6.3.1.1.
-Administrative criteria

-- (a) The approval authority issuing the emission type approval in accordance with this Regulation ('authority') - (b) The manufacturer having received the emission type approval in accordance with this Regulation ('manufacturer').

-6.3.1.2.
-Technical criteria

-- (a) Propulsion type (e.g. ICE, HEV, PHEV) - (b) Type(s) of fuel(s) (e.g. petrol, diesel, LPG, NG, ...).
+- 6.3.1.1.
+Administrative criteria - (a) The approval authority issuing the emission type approval in accordance with this Regulation ('authority') - (b) The manufacturer having received the emission type approval in accordance with this Regulation ('manufacturer'). - 6.3.1.2.
+Technical criteria - (a) Propulsion type (e.g. ICE, NOVC-HEV, OVC-HEVPHEV) - (b) Type(s) of fuel(s) (e.g. petrol, diesel, LPG, NG, ...).
 Bi- or flex-fuelled vehicles may be grouped with other vehicles, with which they have one of the fuels in common. - (c) Combustion process (e.g. two stroke, four stroke) - (d) Number of cylinders - (e) Configuration of the cylinder block (e.g. in-line, V, radial, horizontally opposed, ...) - (f) Engine volume

 The vehicle manufacturer shall specify a value V_eng_max (= maximum engine volume of all vehicles within the PEMS test family).
-The engine volumes of vehicles in the PEMS test family shall not deviate more than -22 % from V_eng_max if V_eng_max ≥ 1500 ccm and -32 % from V_eng_max if V_eng_max < 1500 ccm.
+The engine volumes of vehicles in the PEMS test family shall not deviate more than $-22 \frac{96}{20}$ per cent from V_eng_max if V_eng_max $\geq 1500 \text{ ccm}$ and $-32 \frac{\text{per cent}}{96}$ from V_eng_max if V_eng_max < 1500 ccm.

-(g) Method of engine fuelling (e.g. indirect or direct or combined injection)

-- (h) Type of cooling system (e.g. air, water, oil) - (i) Method of aspiration such as naturally aspirated, pressure charged, type of pressure charger (e.g. externally driven, single or multiple turbo, variable geometries ...) - (j) Types and sequence of exhaust after-treatment components (e.g. three-way catalyst, oxidation catalyst, lean NOx trap, SCR, lean NOx catalyst, particulate trap) - (k) Exhaust gas recirculation (with or without, internal/external, cooled/non-cooled, low/high pressure) - 6.3.2.
+- (g) Method of engine fuelling (e.g. indirect or direct or combined injection) - (h) Type of cooling system (e.g. air, water, oil) - Method of aspiration such as naturally aspirated, pressure charged, type of pressure charger (e.g. externally driven, single or multiple turbo, variable geometries ...) - (j) Types and sequence of exhaust after-treatment components (e.g. threeway catalyst, oxidation catalyst, lean NOx trap, SCR, lean NOx catalyst, particulate trap) - (k) Exhaust gas recirculation (with or without, internal/external, cooled/non-cooled, low/high pressure)

+6.3.2.
 Alternative PEMS test family definition